-Holders of the Series A Preference Units generally have no voting rights.
-However, the consent of the holders of at least two-thirds of the outstanding Series A Preference Units, voting as a single class, is required prior to any amendment to the Partnership Agreement that would have a material adverse effect on the existing terms of the Series A Preference Units.
-In addition, unless we receive the affirmative vote or consent of the holders of at least two-thirds of the outstanding Series A Preference Units, voting as a class together with holders of any other Parity Securities (if applicable), we may not (i) issue any Parity Securities if the cumulative distributions on Series A Preference Units are in arrears or (ii) create or issue any Senior Securities.
-Distributions payable on the Series A Preference Units will be considered to be in arrears for any quarterly period for which full cumulative distributions through the most recent distribution payment date have not been paid on all outstanding Series A Preference Units.
-In addition, in certain limited instances, the holders of Series A Preference Units will be entitled to elect one director to our board of directors.
+Holders of the Series A Preference Units, Series B Preference Units and Series C Preference Units generally have no voting rights.
+However, the consent of the holders of at least two-thirds of the outstanding Series A Preference Units, Series B Preference Units and Series C Preference Units, as applicable, voting as a single class, is required prior to any amendment to the Partnership Agreement that would have a material adverse effect on the existing terms of the Series A Preference Units, Series B Preference Units or Series C Preference Units, as applicable.
+In addition, unless we receive the affirmative vote or consent of the holders of at least two-thirds of the outstanding Series A Preference Units, Series B Preference Units, voting together as a class with holders of any other Parity Securities (if applicable), we may not (i) issue any Parity Securities if the cumulative distributions on the Series A Preference Units, Series B Preference Units or Series C Preference Units are in arrears or (ii) create or issue any Senior Securities.
+Distributions payable on the Series A Preference Units, Series B Preference Units and Series C Preference Units will be considered to be in arrears for any quarterly period for which full cumulative distributions through the most recent distribution payment date have not been paid on all outstanding Series A Preference Units, Series B Preference Units and Series C Preference Units.
+In addition, in certain limited instances, the holders of Series A Preference Units, Series B Preference Units and Series C Preference Units (voting together as a class with any other Parity Securities) will be entitled to elect one director to our board of directors.